Inverse Mixed-Integer Programming: Learning Constraints then Objective Functions: Statistical Learning Theory

 \section{Statistical Learning Theory}

-In this section, we develop statistical learning theory for inverse optimization, i. e. , we conduct a generalization error analysis.
-One of the results from statistical learning theory states that, if the loss function is Lipschitz continuous with respect to a metric space, there exists a theorem to bound the generalization error (cf. ~\citet[Theorem 5]{shalev2009stochastic}, \citet[Problem 5.12]{van2014probability}, \citet{liao2020notes}, \citet[Theorem 8.2.23]{vershynin2020high}).
+In this section, we develop statistical learning theory for inverse optimization, i.e., we conduct a generalization error analysis.
+One of the results from statistical learning theory states that, if the loss function is Lipschitz continuous with respect to a metric space, there exists a theorem to bound the generalization error (cf.~\citealp[Theorem 5]{shalev2009stochastic}; \citealp[Problem 5.12]{van2014probability}; \citealp{liao2020notes}, \citealp[Theorem 8.2.23]{vershynin2020high}).
 However, in order to adapt to inverse optimization, the loss function is Lipschitz continuous with respect to a pseudometric rather than a metric, and thus these theorems cannot be directly applied.
-Therefore, we first extend the generalization error analysis to the case where the loss function is Lipschitz continuous with respect to a pseudometric (\zcref[S]{theo:learning_theory_expectation_short, theo:learning_theory_prob_short}).
-Using these theorems, we conduct a generalization error analysis for inverse optimization (\zcref[S]{theo:subpoptimality_learning_E_pl_short, theo:subpoptimality_learning_prob_pl_short}).
+Therefore, we first extend the generalization error analysis to the case where the loss function is Lipschitz continuous with respect to a pseudometric (\Cref{theo:learning_theory_expectation_short,theo:learning_theory_prob_short}).
+Using these theorems, we conduct a generalization error analysis for inverse optimization (\Cref{theo:subpoptimality_learning_E_pl_short,theo:subpoptimality_learning_prob_pl_short}).